Welcome to Girl Scouts!

 Where do troops meet?
 Troops typically meet in schools, homes, clubhouses, libraries, or places of worship.

 What do girls do at the meetings?
 During troop meetings, girls learn leadership and friendship skills through our badge programs!
-We have a variety of badges so each girl can explore her own interests.
+We have a variety of badges so each girl can explore their own interests.

 Who leads Girl Scout troops?
 Girl Scout troops are volunteer-led by dedicated family or community members who are excited to see girls grow, and each adult plays a specific role in the troop.

 What’s required to become a troop leader?
-To become a troop leader, volunteers must complete the volunteer application and background check.
+To become a troop leader, volunteers must complete the CouncilAlignMENT volunteer application and online background check.
 There is also required training with council staff.
 This will give new leaders all the background information about Girl Scouting!

 Find Us on Social Media!